uhub/awesome-cpp/README.md

 * [scriptum/Cheetah-Texture-Packer](https://github.com/scriptum/Cheetah-Texture-Packer) - High efficient and fast 2D bin packing tool
 * [puku0x/cvdrone](https://github.com/puku0x/cvdrone) - CV Drone (= OpenCV + AR.Drone)
 * [pfultz2/ClangComplete](https://github.com/pfultz2/ClangComplete) - Clang completion for sublime
-* [eidheim/tiny-process-library](https://github.com/eidheim/tiny-process-library) - A small platform independent library making it simple to create and stop new processes in C++, as well as writing to stdin and reading from stdout and stderr of a new process
 * [couchbase/libcouchbase](https://github.com/couchbase/libcouchbase) - The couchbase client for C.
 * [canboat/canboat](https://github.com/canboat/canboat) - CAN Boat provides NMEA 2000 and NMEA 0183 utilities.
 It contains a NMEA 2000 PGN decoder, can read and write N2K messages.
 * [leapmotion/autowiring](https://github.com/leapmotion/autowiring) - A C++ Inversion of Control Framework